 Experience: Nintendo, Sony, Konami, Capcom, Marvelous… I am working with the most prestigious gaming companies.
 I can provide you with the same quality standards, to make your games stand out.
 Over the past few years, I have also been working closely with a large number of indie developers and small studios using Unity and similar tools.
 Finally, I am familiar with the challenges of localization for mobile platforms (smartphones, tablets, wearables), such as space constraints and keyword optimization for app stores.

 You can check out a few case studies for the video games I worked on as a freelance French translator.
 In these articles, I give more details about the localization process and my personal approach.
+You can also see a short list of games I am credited in.

 If you are new to localization, here are a few articles that may help you get started: